Macrometacorp/docs/docs/transactions/index.md

 - To finalize all transaction API calls, commit the transaction.
 - To roll back the actions, perhaps because one of them failed, abort the transaction.

+## Supported Operations

+Supported operations include:

+- Read and write documents
+- Get the number of documents of collections
+- Truncate collections
+- Run queries or query workers

 ## ACID Properties

 Transactions in Macrometa within a region are atomic, consistent, isolated, and durable (ACID).